nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 The `find-t` and `find-s` commands should allow users to search for tutors without having to input their full names.

-The current two `find` commands only allow searching for tutors with their full names matching the user input.
+The current two `find` commands only allow searching for tutor when a full word in their names matches the user input exactly.
 We plan to change search to match partial words instead of only a full word match.

-This would allow users to search for tutors without knowing the tutors exact name.
+This would allow users to search for tutors without knowing the tutors' exact name.
 They can search using just a few characters of the name.

 For example: `find-t john` will now match: `john`, `JOHN123` and `johnetta`.